benjamin-shapiro/benjamin-shapiro.github.io/_pages/home.md

       <div class="project-card__body">
         <p class="project-card__eyebrow ui-label">Geospatial</p>
         <h3 class="project-card__title">Aromap: The Olfactory Social Network</h3>
-        <p>Track and report smells around your area.
+        <p>Track smells around your area.
 Smell something stinky?
-Report it.
+Report it!
 Smell something heavenly and want others to experience it?
 Enlighten your friends.
 In a world where smells are our most dear sense, Aromap is your guiding light.</p>
         <p class="project-card__meta ui-label">Crowdsourced mapping, geolocation, social discovery</p>
       </div>
     </a>